woblerr/gpbackman/COMMANDS.md

 By default, only active backups or backups with deletion status "In progress" from gpbackup_history.db are displayed.

-To additional display deleted backups, use the --deleted option.
+To display deleted backups, use the --deleted option.
-To additional display failed backups, use the --failed option.
+To display failed backups, use the --failed option.
 To display all backups, use --deleted and --failed options together.

 To display backups of a specific type, use the --type option.